Fade BG Image

 After much trial and error, I somehow managed to make a brownish, clumpy sugar.

-After I ruined two batches, Rokuko said, "Come to think of it, can't you get a recipe with DP?" and saved me… I was able to get one for 20 DP.
+After I ruined two of them, Rokuko said, "Come to think of it, can't you get a recipe with DP?" and saved me… I was able to get one for 20 DP.

 Who knew you had to cut it into small pieces, soak it in hot water, and then boil down the sugar-infused liquid.